Private Acupuncture & Associated Therapies

 Guā shā uses a special tool (we use a ceramic spoon) to gently “scrape” an area of the body after the application of lotion or oil.
 We often use it for neck and upper back pain.

-Tuī nà is a type of bodywork originating in China.
+Tuī nà is a type of bodywork.
 We typically use it to warm up an area of the body for acupuncture.

 Looking for lower-cost acupuncture?
 Community acupuncture might be a better fit for you!
-You still have a one-on-one treatment with Dr. Eve, but in our large, welcoming community room shared with other people who are getting treated too.
+You still have a one-on-one treatment with Dr. Eve, but in a large, quiet room where other people are getting treated too.